okpom/project-horse/ProjectDocument.md

 Initial Game Plan/Design - I drove a lot of the conversation regarding potential ideas for what game we should make, which led into eventually creating the idea that would become BRR.
 I'm kind of sad a lot of game design elements created by myself and the team never came to fruition, but that's just how things go sometimes.

-Game Feel: I worked with Kynan to help time the animations and gameplay events to make the game flow more smoothly.
-One example was how originally the skill coins flipped all at once and landed at the same time.
-This made it feel kind of static, so I suggested that the flips be delayed a bit between all the coins and that character's attack animation frames be timed with the flips as well.

 Code Review - Reviewed all code being PR'ed and made comments on changes that needed to be made to prevent potential problems compounding in the future.